eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ### 5. Use published custom formatter

-Use the published package by installing the custom formatter in your project with the following command:
+To use the published package, first install the custom formatter in your project with the following command:

 ```bash